Do you want to outrank your competitor?

 - More than 729 Million Domains

-Now you can understand why SEMrush is unbeatable, and this is the reason it is a more trusted, useful, helpful and advanced SEO tool in the market.
+Now you can understand why SEMrush is unbeatable, and this is the reason it is the most trusted, useful, helpful, and advanced SEO tool in the market.

 Don’t believe me, believe in stats.
 Moreover, more than 5 million users can’t be wrong.